 Ysgol Harri Tudur / Henry Tudor School fully recognises the contribution it makes to safeguarding.
-It is fully committed to adhering to the Wales Safeguarding Procedures (Appendix F) and section 175 of the Education Act, 2002, which requires Local Authorities and Governing Bodies of maintained schools and institutions to have arrangements for exercising their functions with a view to safeguarding and promoting the welfare of children creating and maintaining a safe learning environment.
+It is fully committed to adhering to the Wales Safeguarding Procedures (Appendix F), the Welsh Government guidance 'Keeping Learners Safe' and section 175 of the Education Act, 2002.
+This requires Local Authorities and Governing Bodies of maintained schools and institutions to have arrangements for exercising their functions with a view to safeguarding and promoting the welfare of children creating and maintaining a safe learning environment.